BinaryDex/ProfileCustomizer/README.md

 <details>
 <summary>Themes</summary>
 <br>
-Profile Trophies have several different themes you can change by going inside the text example above then finding the text `&theme=onedark` chaneg 'onedark' to your desired theme.
+Profile Trophies have several different themes you can change by going inside the text example above then finding the text <code>&theme=onedark</code> change 'onedark' to your desired theme.
 You can find all the themes below.
-(To change to light mode simply delete the park where it says `&theme=onedark`
+(To change to light mode simply delete the park where it says <code>`&theme=onedark`</code>.
 <details>
 <summary>List of Themes</summary>
 <br>
 text here
 </details>
 </details>

 ## Extra Pins
 Profile Extra Pins allows you to pin more than 6 repositories on your GitHub Profile!